-Quarterly Reports of Contributions and Expenditures must be filed by political party committees and political action committees every year.
+Quarterly Reports of Contributions and Expenditures must be filed by state political party committees and political action committees every year.
 Candidate committees must file quarterly Reports of Contributions and Expenditures during odd-numbered years and for the first reporting period in even-numbered years.
 However, candidate committees must follow a different reporting schedule for the final nine months of even-numbered years.
 See Rule 2.101.

+State political party committees must file quarterly reports, but Congressional District, county and precinct political party committees are required to file quarterly reports only if they meet the conditions described in Rule 2.104.

+The 2015 amendment permits candidates for election or retention to judicial offices who are prohibited from accepting contributions during certain time periods by the Code of Judicial Conduct are exempted from filing quarterly reports during the time they are prohibited from accepting contributions.
-Rule 2.101.
-Reports for Candidate Committee in Election Year.

-Each candidate committee for a candidate who has filed a declaration of candidacy with the State Election Board for an office to be filled at the general election shall not be required to file quarterly reports after April 30 of the year in which the declaration of candidacy is filed but shall file a pre-election Report of Contributions and Expenditures:

-(1) no earlier than fourteen (14) days nor later than eight(8) days before the primary election for the period beginningApril 1 and ending fifteen (15) days before the primaryelection;

-(2) no earlier than fourteen (14) days nor later than eight (8) days before the runoff primary election for the period beginning fifteen (15) days before the primary election and ending fifteen (15) days before the runoff primary election;

-(3) no earlier than fourteen (14) days nor later than eight(8) days before the general election for the period beginningfifteen (15) days before the runoff primary election and endingfifteen (15) days before the general election.
+- Rule 2.101.
+Reports for Candidate Committee in Election Year. - (A) Regular Elections.
+Each candidate committee for a candidate who has filed a declaration of candidacy with the State Election Board for an office to be filled at the general election shall not be required to file quarterly reports after April 30 of the year in which the declaration of candidacy is filed but shall file a pre-election Report of Contributions and Expenditures: - (1) no earlier than fourteen (14) days nor later than eight (8) days before the primary election for the period beginning April 1 and ending fifteen (15) days before the primary election; - (2) no earlier than fourteen (14) days nor later than eight (8) days before the runoff primary election for the period beginning fourteen (14) days before the primary election and ending fifteen (15) days before the runoff primary election; - (3) no earlier than fourteen (14) days nor later than eight (8) days before the general election for the period beginning fourteen (14) days before the runoff primary election and ending fifteen (15) days before the general election.

-Such candidate committee shall file a Report of Contributions and Expenditures no earlier than January 1 nor later than January 31 of the year following the general election for the period beginning the day after the last day of the general election pre-election reporting period and ending December 31 of the immediately preceding year.
+Such candidate committee shall file a post-election Report of Contributions and Expenditures no earlier than January 1 nor later than January 31 of the year following the general election for the period beginning the day after the last day of the general election pre-election reporting period and ending December 31 of the immediately preceding year.

-Each candidate committee for a candidate in a special primary, runoff primary or general election shall file a preelection Report of Contributions and Expenditures for the special primary, runoff primary or general election on the same dates and for the same periods as provided in this section.
-If there is no special runoff primary election scheduled, the period covered by the pre-election report for the general election shall begin fifteen (15) days before the primary election and end fifteen (15) days before the general election.
-Following the special general election, each candidate committee shall file a Report of Contributions and Expenditures required for the next quarterly report following the special general election.
-That quarterly report shall be for a period beginning the day after the last day of the general election pre-election reporting period and ending on the same day as the last day of the regular quarterly report.
+- (B) Special Elections.
+Each candidate committee for a candidate in a special primary, runoff primary or general election shall file a pre-election Report of Contributions and Expenditures for the special primary, runoff primary or general election on the same dates and for the same periods as provided in section (A). - (1) If there is no special runoff primary election scheduled, the period covered by the pre-election report for the general election shall begin fourteen (14) days before the primary election and end fifteen (15) days before the general election. - (2) Following the special general election, each candidate committee shall file a post-election Report of Contributions and Expenditures during the filing period required for the next quarterly report following the special general election.
+That post-election report shall be for a period beginning the day after the last day of the general election pre-election reporting period and ending on the same day as the last day of the regular quarterly report.
 Thereafter, the committee shall file reports as otherwise required by these Rules.